 \section{Construction by smoothing a cone}

 This section provides the construction used to prove Theorems \ref{t:T3} and \ref{t:S2S1}.
 This geometry and its properties are found in Theorem \ref{t:T3tube} below.
-Given a number $k\in\RR$, we write $S^2_k$ for the simply-connected space form of constant Gauss curvature $k$. \begin{theorem} Given $k\in\mathbb{R}$ and any small numbers $\varepsilon,\delta,r_0>0$, there exists a smooth doubly warped product metric
+Given a number $k\in\RR$, we write $S^2_k$ for the simply-connected space form of constant Gauss curvature $k$.
+We use $D^2$ to denote a 2-dimensional open disk. \begin{theorem} Given $k\in\mathbb{R}$ and any small numbers $\varepsilon,\delta,r_0>0$, there exists a smooth doubly warped product metric